Northern Thailand Fact File

 The centre, on the outskirts of Chiang Rai town, is surrounded by fields and forests, and feels a world away from the action in the town center.
 It is a remarkably peaceful place with many birds, flowers and butterflies, and is easy to get round for people of most abilities and levels of fitness.

-When you are on site at the sanctuary, you will find communal areas for eating lunch which is provided each day by local cooks.
+At the sanctuary you will find lovely ares for chilling out as well as communal areas for eating breakfast lunch and dinner.
+Your placement fee covers all meals on site which are provided each day by local cooks.
 Vegetarians, vegans and those with food allergies can be accommodated.

 Getting to the project

 The nearest airport to this project is in Chiang Rai, Thailand (Airport code CEI) which is about half an hour from the project and about 15 minutes' drive from our accommodation